mathieujoyal/Portfolio-Project/README.md

 # Mathieu's BIG BRAIN moves and thought processes
-The story of this masterpiece came to be.
+The story of how this masterpiece came to be.

 ## In the beggining, there was nothing.
 Then, Greatness manifested.